vefunder/protocol-research-review/articles/inverse_finance/Inverse-finance-DOLA-thread.md

 FiRM comes with new features, increased security, and a new primitive for fixed-rate borrowing of DOLA.

 It underwent a bug-bounty contest.
-But was not audited by a reputable auditing firm yet.
+But has not been audited by a reputable auditing firm yet.

 ___